rails/rails/guides/source/generators.md

 If you generate another resource, you can see that we get exactly the same result!
 This is useful if you want to customize your scaffold templates and/or layout by just creating `edit.html.erb`, `index.html.erb` and so on inside `lib/templates/erb/scaffold`.

-Many scaffold templates in Rails are written in ERB tags which need to be escaped, so that the output is valid ERB code.
-For example,
+Scaffold templates in Rails frequently use ERB tags; these tags need to be escaped so that the generated output is valid ERB code.

+For example, the following escaped ERB tag would be needed in the template (note the extra `%`)...

 ```ruby
 <%%= stylesheet_include_tag :application %>
 ```

-when passed through the generator, would generate the following output.
+...to generate the following output:

 ```ruby
 <%= stylesheet_include_tag :application %>